Do you ever feel like your bookshelf is a collection of pretty covers and not a roadmap to success?

 Treat every book like a research paper.
 After you finish a chapter, design a tiny experiment that tests the core principle in your own life.
 For example:

 Document the hypothesis, the process, and the outcome.
-Still, when the experiment ends, note what worked, what didn’t, and how you’ll iterate.
+Even so, when the experiment ends, note what worked, what didn’t, and how you’ll iterate.
 This systematic loop turns abstract theory into concrete results and gives you a personal data set to reference later.

-7. take advantage of “Spaced Repetition” for Key Concepts
+7. put to work “Spaced Repetition” for Key Concepts

 Just as language learners review flashcards, you can embed the most powerful ideas from each book into a spaced‑repetition system (SRS) like Anki or a simple spreadsheet.
 Create a card for each takeaway: